Pecans are a tasty way to lower cholesterol

 Americans, on average, only eat half the recommended daily 25-35 grams of fiber.
 That means there is a lot of untapped potential to better your health by adding fiber-rich foods to your diet.
 Pecans have around 3 grams of fiber per 1 ounce of nuts, therefore you can make up for that other half of your daily recommendation by eating just half a cup of pecans!

 It is important to remember that food cannot fix everything.
 Genetics, age, and gender can influence risk for high cholesterol and sometimes diet is not enough to bring levels down alone.
 That being said, consuming foods with healthy fats and fiber can help people prevent or treat high cholesterol.
-Try adding pecans to salads or granola to get even more fiber!
+Try adding pecans to fresh green salads or granola to get even more fiber!

 Interested in the other ways pecans promote health?
 Check out our other nutrition blog posts to learn how pecans can help with diabetes and cancer.